aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to FODS in Android via Java" h2="Transform PS to FODS within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate PS to FODS conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert PS to XLSX.
-Secondly, you can convert XLSX to FODS by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>

+The need to convert PostScript (PS) to Flat Open Document Spreadsheet (FODS) format arises when users want to access the data stored in PS files in a more accessible format.
+FODS is an open source format that is supported by a wide range of applications, making it easier to share and collaborate on documents.

+<h2>How Aspose.Total Helps for PS to FODS Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate PS to FODS conversion feature within their Android applications.
+It consists of two powerful APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Using Aspose.PDF for Android via Java, developers can convert PS to XLSX format.
+Aspose.Cells for Android via Java then helps to convert XLSX to FODS format.
+Both APIs are easy to use and provide a wide range of features to manipulate documents.
+They also support a variety of file formats, making it easier to convert documents from one format to another.

+Aspose.Total for Android via Java is a cost-effective solution that helps developers to quickly and easily integrate PS to FODS conversion feature within their Android applications.
+It is a reliable and secure solution that ensures the accuracy and integrity of the documents.
+It also provides excellent customer support to help developers with any issues they may encounter.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}